ryanoglesby08/javascript-workshop/code/3/share/guide.md

    There is more we could do, but this is enough to give you a taste of the syntax.

+   [DO] If using IntelliJ, configure IntelliJ to recognize ES6 syntax.
+        Command + "," to open up the settings menu Choose Languages & Frameworks > JavaScript
+        Change "JavaScript language version" to "React JSX"

 4. Refresh index.html in your browser.

   If you are using a modern browser, such as Google Chrome or Firefox, the app will